GwadaDLT/Kreyol-Matinik-Gwadloup/README.md

 # Kreyol-Matinik-Gwadloup
-1. **Project Title and Description**
-.NLP project related to low-resource language translation, Kreyol Matinik, and Kreyol Gwadloup, into English and French.
+1. **Project Title and Description** a.NLP project related to low-resource language translation, Kreyol Matinik, and Kreyol Gwadloup, into English and French.

 2. **Table of Contents**
 3. **Project Overview**